HACKSSENTIAL RULES ~ CHAPTER VII

 Change (State principle/Destruction)

-• Description: any word that is linked to the way something can be changed or transformed.
+Description: any word that is linked to the way something can be changed, altered, or transformed.

-• Words: to adapt, to adjust, to alter, to diminish, to divide, to evolve, to grow, to lengthen, to merge, to modify, to mutate, to reconfigure, to redefine, to reduce, to reform, to reframe, to regenerate, to renew, to reshape, to revamp, to revise, to shorten, to shrink, to stretch, to transmute, to turn, to update, to upgrade, to vary, to widen.
+Words: to adapt, to adjust, to alter, to diminish, to divide, to evolve, to grow, to lengthen, to merge, to modify, to mutate, to reconfigure, to redefine, to reduce, to reform, to reframe, to regenerate, to renew, to reshape, to revamp, to revise, to shorten, to shrink, to stretch, to transmute, to turn, to update, to upgrade.

 Chaos (State principle/Power)

-• Words: to absorb, to confuse, to disarray, to disjoint, to disrupt, to disturb, to forbid, to fracture, to fragment, to inhibit, to jumble, to mess, to mismanage, to muddle, to overturn, to overwhelm, to randomize, to ruin, to sabotage, to scatter, to scramble, to shatter, to spoil, to spring, to tangle, to undermine, to unleash, to unravel, to upend, to upset, to wreak, to wreck.
+Words: to absorb, to confuse, to disarray, to disjoint, to disrupt, to disturb, to forbid, to fracture, to fragment, to inhibit, to mess, to mismanage, to muddle, to overturn, to overwhelm, to ruin, to sabotage, to scatter, to scramble, to shatter, to spoil, to spring, to tangle, to undermine, to unleash, to upset, to wreck.

 Consciousness (Metaphysical element/Sacrifice)